jenkinsci/ghprb-plugin/README.md

 * Create a github 'bot' user for commenting in pull requests
 * then add the bot as a collaborator for your repository (if you are using organizations, set the Push & Pull rights for the bot).

 * Install the plugin.
 * Go to ``Manage Jenkins`` -> ``Configure System`` -> ``Github pull requests builder`` section.
 * Set your bot's GitHub username and password.
 * Add GitHub usernames of admins for all jobs.
 * Under Advanced, you can modify:
   * The phrase for adding users to the whitelist via comment.
+(Java regexp)
+  * The phrase for accepting a pullrequest for testing.
+(Java regexp)
   * The phrase for starting a new build.
+(Java regexp)
   * The crontab line.
 * Save to preserve your changes.